-- Crunch compression
+- Crunch compression (now its very own techarthub article!)

 As always with articles on techarthub, there has been a lot of opportunities to get things completely wrong.
 If you’ve spotted any incorrect or inconsistent information please don’t hesitate to let me know.
 You’d be doing us all a service, and I really appreciate the corrections that get sent in.